code-distillery/baselining-maven-plugin/README.md

 baselining-maven-plugin
 =======================

+*NOTE: The maven-bundle-plugin of the Apache Felix project supports baselining as of version 2.5.0.
+Therfore development on this plugin was discontinued.*

 Maven plugin leveraging [bnd's baselining feature][baselining].
 The plugin automatically checks an OSGi bundle's package export versions need to be incremented, in accordance with